 There are four feature tree tabs on top of the feature manager window that are highly relevant in learning CAMWorks.
-The left most tab, FeatureManager design tree (see Figure 1.9), sets the display to the SOLIDWORKS design tree (also called model tree or solid feature tree), which lists solid features and parts created in SOLIDWORKS part and assembly in the feature manager window.
+The left most tab, FeatureManager design tree (g) (see Figure 1.10), sets the display to the SOLIDWORKS design tree (also called model tree or solid feature tree), which lists solid features, parts, assembly mates, and subassemblies created in SOLIDWORKS in the feature manager window.

-The third tab from the right, CAMWorks feature tree (see Figure 1.10), shifts the display to the CAMWorks feature tree, which lists machinable features extracted or identified from the solid model.
-The tree initially shows only the Configurations, Machine (for example, Mill-in in Figure 1.10), Stock Manager, Coordinate System, and Recycle Bin.
-The Machine entity indicates the current machine as mill, turn, mill-turn, or wire EDM.
+The third tab from the right, CAMWorks feature tree \square (see Figure 1.11), shifts the display to the CAMWorks feature tree, which lists machinable features extracted or identified from the solid model.
+The tree initially shows only Configurations, Machine (for example, Mill-in in Figure 1.11), Stock Manager, Coordinate System, and Recycle Bin.
+The Machine node indicates the current machine as mill, turn, mill-turn, or wire EDM.
 You will have to select a correct machine before you begin working on a part.
 If you click any machinable feature, an outline view of the machinable feature appears in the part in the graphics area.
-For example, the sketch of the pocket appears when clicking Irregular Pocket1 in the feature tree, as shown in Figure 1.10.
-Note that a symbol (called tool axis symbol) appears indicating the tool axis direction (or feed direction) of all the machinable features under the current mill part setup.
+For example, the sketch of the pocket appears when clicking Irregular Pocket1 in the feature tree, as shown in Figure 1.11.
+Note that a symbol \bigotimes (called tool axis symbol) appears indicating the tool axis direction (or feed direction) of all the machinable features under the current mill part setup.